jayliew/basic-security-hostname-url/README.md

 2. Check if the domain name in the URL is obfuscated in such a way that leads to a malicious link, using the new TLDs .zip and .mov [Example](https://medium.com/@bobbyrsec/the-dangers-of-googles-zip-tld-5e1e675e59a5)

+If either 1 and/or 2 are are true, an alert popup with a warning will be presented to the user.

 # How to install

 Review is pending on Chrome Web Store.